 It’s so easy to lose focus and get distracted.
 When you find yourself in that place, go back to the place where you can see Him.

 First, slow down.
 Take the time to enjoy the people and wonderful things right around you.
 Breathe deeply and be thankful.

 Secondly, go to God’s Word.
 Read the Psalms and let Him calm your rushed and hurried spirit.
 It’s amazing the gems you will find in the Psalms.
 You’ll see that David, one of the greatest men to ever live, lost sight and needed to refocus.

 And finally, go back to a time when you know the Lord called you.
-For me, a time I know without a doubt God called was when we were called to homeschool.
-I can tell you the time and place when God spoke to me; it was in a graveyard.
-When things get hairy, and they often do, I have to go back to that day and remind myself that, yes, I was indeed called to this.
+When things get frustrating and crazy, and they often do, take time to go back to that day and remind yourself that, yes, you were indeed called to this.

 My prayer for us: